 How the Critical Audit Matter Was Addressed in the Audit

-Our audit procedures related to the revenue growth rates and the selection of the assumptions for the intangible assets acquired included the following, among others:
+Our audit procedures related to the Company’s revenue transactions included the following, among others:

 We have served as the Company's auditor since 2008.

 |Cost of sales||11,387,267 ||10,449,680 ||10,292,291 |

 |Selling, general and administrative expenses||1,627,116 ||1,527,302 ||1,656,553 |